 Making lithium-ion batteries a truly circular and sustainable product.

 The people dedicated to solving the problems of tomorrow.

-Ajay Kochhar is the President and CEO, Co-Founder, and Executive Director of Li-Cycle.
+Ajay Kochhar is the President, CEO, and co-founder of Li-Cycle.

 Responsible for strategic oversight of Li-Cycle’s various functional business units, which includes Commercial, Technical (Health, Safety, Environment and Quality/HSEQ, Operations, Commercialization, Research and Development) and Shared Services.
 Additionally, Ajay supports the development of international growth initiatives for the company in collaboration with Li-Cycle’s Corporate Development team.